I. Acceptable and Responsible Use Policy

 - Protect University computers, networks and information from destruction, tampering, and unauthorized inspection and use.

 - Communicate University policies and the responsibilities of individuals systematically and regularly in a variety of formats to all parts of the University community.

 - Establish and support reasonable standards of security for electronic information that community members produce, use, or distribute.
 Standards for security and access are elaborated in the document titles “Maryville University Computing Security Policy,” as well as in documents derived from it.

 - Monitor policies and propose changes in policy as events or technology warrant.

 The Maryville University Data Network (the Network) consists of the wiring, networking hardware and software, wireless networking equipment, networking services (including, but not limited to, file storage, distributed applications, electronic collaboration, and video conferencing), and Internet services.

 The Network is provided by Maryville University for use by its faculty, staff, students, and guests for the purpose of conducting Maryville University business.
-The Maryville University Technology Services staff will manage, maintain, and update the Network to keep it operating safely, securely, and correctly.
+The Office of Digital Learner Experience (DLX) staff will manage, maintain, and update the Network to keep it operating safely, securely, and correctly.